Lutymane/Steam-Scripts/README.md

-User Scripts for Steam.
+Userscripts for Steam.

-Use Tampermonkey/Greasemonkey or similar
+Use Tampermonkey/Greasemonkey or similar userscript manager

-To install you should click "Raw" button
+Open script you need and hit "Raw" button to install